Add Instant Garlic and Citrus Sunshiney Flavor with this Homemade Mojo!

 - Beef.
 Homemade mojo marinade might not be the first thing you think of when it comes to red meat, but it’s pretty darn delicious.
 Stick with cuts that have great marbling, like flank or skirt steak.

 I cannot wait for you to try this Mojo Marinade!
-It’s bright, citrusy goodness – just how summery food should be, if you ask me.
-If you do give it a try, be sure to let me know!
-Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!
+It’s bright, citrusy goodness – just how summery food should be if you ask me.

 - Prep Time: 10 minutes